 During the past ten years none of the persons currently serving as executive officers and/or directors of the Company has been the subject matter of any legal proceedings that are required to be disclosed pursuant to Item 401(f) of Regulation S-K. Nor are any such legal proceedings believed to be contemplated by governmental authorities against any director or executive officer.
-Further, no executive officers, directors, beneficial owners of more than five percent of the Company's common stock, or any other actor mentioned in Item 103(c)(2) of Regulation S-K is a party adverse to the Company in a material proceeding or has a material interest adverse to the Company.
+Further, no executive officers, directors, beneficial owners of more than five percent of the Company in a material proceeding or has a material interest adverse to the Company.